Saran33/FiDash/Notes.md

-Preview markup in VS code with: cmd + k + v or ctrl + k + v
+vPreview markup in VS code with: cmd + k + v or ctrl + k + v